 Though, my husband thinks it’s perfectly alright to eat ramen during these times- sodium filled packets and all; I like to opt for meals that actually contain nutrients for myself and two girls.

-A Few Quick Tips for a Vegan Meal Plan on a Budget
+A Few Quick Tips for a Vegan Meal Plan and Grocery List on a Budget

 Make sure you make a vegan meal plan for a week!